Swapnendu-ai/leetCodeProblems/README.md

 # leetCodeProblems
-Here are my solutions to the problems I practised on leetcode.
+Here are my solutions to the problems I played around with on leetcode.